Discovering Sri Lanka: Your Ultimate Airport Guide

 Can you provide a list of all the airports in Sri Lanka?

-Which is the second international airport in Sri Lanka and where is it located?
+Which is the second international airport in Sri Lanka, and where is it located?

-Mattala Rajapaksa International Airport is the second international airport in Sri Lanka, located in the Southern Province near the town of Hambantota.
+Mattala Rajapaksa International Airport is Sri Lanka’s second international airport.
+It is located in the Southern Province near the town of Hambantota.

 How are the airports in Sri Lanka distributed on the map?